sujalrajpoot/IraAI-Virtual-Girlfriend/README.md

 ## Error Handling
 The program includes robust error handling:

-- If the access token is invalid or expired, you'll see a clear error message:
+- If the KEY and REFRESH_TOKEN is invalid or expired, you'll see a clear error message:
-  - Token expired.
+  - Token expired and in few moments it will Generating a new one automatically.
 - If the request fails, the error will be displayed:
   - Request failed: Connection timed out.

 ## Notes
-- Ensure your access token is valid to avoid authentication errors.
+- Ensure your KEY and REFRESH_TOKEN is valid to avoid authentication errors.
 - API response time depends on your network speed and server availability.
 - This project is designed for entertainment purposes.